Skip to main content

 The Seven KRAIT Rules

-A deep dive into KRAIT-001 through KRAIT-007 — the structural security rules enforced via AST analysis by the Narsil Rust NIF.
+A deep dive into KRAIT-001 through KRAIT-007 — the structural security rules enforced via AST analysis across 6 languages by the Rust NIF.

 KRAIT-001: No Code Eval

 Dynamic code evaluation is the most dangerous capability an agent can access.
-KRAIT-001 prohibits all forms of runtime code evaluation, including Code.eval_string, Code.eval_quoted, and the Erlang equivalent :erl_eval.
-If it can turn a string into executable code at runtime, it is blocked.
+KRAIT-001 prohibits all forms of runtime code evaluation:

 KRAIT-002: No Shell Execution